CALL US NOW (Mon-Fri, 8am – 5pm PST) for a FREE QUOTE of your SR22 Insurance Ohio

 An SR22 certificate is a reinstatement document.
 You are required to carry SR22 coverage for a predetermined period of time, depending on the severity of your violation.
 If your driver’s license is suspended for five years, you are required to maintain SR22 coverage for five years.
 You are not allowed to lapse or end the coverage throughout the period.
 When your filing period comes to an end, you are free to choose regular auto insurance plans and providers as long as you stay insured.
 Call your insurance provider and have them contact the BMV to confirm that you have successfully completed your mandate.

-Can I File an SR22 Form if Without a Car or a License?
+Can I File an SR22 Form if Without a Car?
 (Non-Owner SR22 Insurance Ohio)

 If you have a non-owner car insurance policy, you may be required to file an SR22 form via a court order even if you don’t have a car.
 If your driver’s license has been suspended, the SR22 and the car insurance policy can be used as proof that you’ve met the required auto insurance coverage to have your driver’s license reinstated.
 Don’t let your SR22 coverage lapse as that can have dire consequences.
 It’s your sole responsibility to keep your SR22 filing in line.
 Make sure that you pay your premiums on time and renew the policy way before the expiration date.

 In Ohio, the grace period for policy renewal is 15 days.
 Keep that in mind when dealing with an SR22 filing.
 You are free to change your insurance provider during the filing period, but you have to be careful when changing SR22 policies and plans to avoid a coverage lapse.